How to Plan a Flight Before Takeoff (So Flying Feels Effortless)

 Once those are decided, the rest of the flight feels lighter.

-Separating the Flight Into Phases
+Separating the Flight Into Phrases

 Experienced pilots don’t think in continuous motion.

-They think in phases
+They think in phrases

-Common phases include:
+Common phrases include:

 • lift and stabilize